One generation enters adulthood, another starts to retire, while another transitions to middle age – life and markets are constantly changing.

 It is important that businesses align with the values of each generation.
 Young consumers not only evaluate the product/service but the social practices of the businesses they are purchasing from.
-The new buzz word in marketing circles is “authenticity”.
+The new buzzword in marketing circles is “authenticity”.

-What I have just told you is fake!
+*What you have just read is phony!

-Communicating a Brand’s value is important, but all of this current marketing banter regarding having a narrative, showing your social concern, ‘connection’ being the new currency of branding, aligning with cultural programs and themes, etc., etc. is all bunk or old stuff that’s been around the block more times than the ice cream truck.
+Communicating a Brand’s value is important, but all of this current marketing banter regarding having a narrative, showing your social concern, ‘connection’ is the new currency of branding, aligning with cultural programs and themes, etc., etc. is all bunk or old stuff that’s been around the block more times than the ice cream truck.

 Brand loyalty is nothing new.
 From cars to coffee consumers (be they 15 or 85) have their favorite brands.
 Their motivation for purchasing their ‘favorites’ is based on price, service, quality, convenience, status, whatever.
-Being authentic, keeping to your promise on product and delivery is, in fact, what a brand has always been – a ‘promise’.
+Being authentic, and keeping to your promise on product and delivery is, in fact, what a brand has always been – a ‘promise’.

 Amazon, the world’s largest online retailer, is all about price and selection.
 There is no ‘cultural cause’ regarding an Amazon purchase.
 It is not important that Amazon align with a consumer’s values.
 Inclusiveness, gender-specific, social diversity, all of the current cultural phrases that marketing gurus and brand managers cite as ‘must dos’ to connect with generational consumers are not in the Amazon lexicon.

-Embracing cultural awareness and social causes to embellish a Brand will not equate to broader market-reach or revenue generation.
+Embracing cultural awareness and social causes to embellish a Brand will not equate to broader market reach or revenue generation.

 Cultural and social causes are OUT.
-Here’s what’s IN .
+Here’s what’s IN:

-Programmic Advertising – The use of AI to target ad purchasing.
+– Programmatic Advertising – The use of AI to target ad purchasing.

-Chatbots – real-time chats (anytime) that are AI driven
+– Chatbots – real-time chats (anytime) that are AI-driven

-Personalization – the more you can ‘personalize’ your marketing, the better: content, products, emails, etc.
+– Personalization – the more you can ‘personalize’ your marketing, the better: content, products, emails, etc.

-CamFind – search via photos only, no text
+– CamFind – search via photos only, no text

-Influencer Marketing – getting a little old, but still of value to certain products.
+– Influencer Marketing – getting a little old, but still of value to certain products.
 It’s ‘digital word-of-mouth’.

-Video SEO – Use text overlays, closed captioning, etc. on YouTube to optimize search.
+– Video SEO – Use text overlays, closed captioning, etc. on YouTube to optimize search.

 63% of customers are more likely to return to a company website that has live chat

-Micro-Moments – the moments when consumers open their device and act on a need – to know, to go, to do, to buy.
+– Micro-Moments – the moments when consumers open their device and act on a need – to know, to go, to do, to buy.

-Augmented Reality – used to enhance the customer experience.
+– Augmented Reality – used to enhance the customer experience.
 For example, IKEA Place.
 Where you can take a photo of a room in your home and then place IKEA furniture into it to see how it ‘looks’.